pylint-dev/pylint/doc/development_guide/profiling.rst

 Performance analysis for Pylint
 -------------------------------

-To analysis the performance of Pylint we recommend to use the ``cProfile`` module from ``stdlib``.
+To analyse the performance of Pylint we recommend to use the ``cProfile`` module from ``stdlib``.
 Together with the ``pstats`` module this should give you all the tools you need to profile a Pylint run and see which functions take how long to run.